giprocida/secret-fetch-from-Debezium/README.md

 3. A RoleBinding called `connector-configuration-role-binding` which binds the Role to the Kafka Connect cluster service account.

-4. A Deployment called `mysql` for deploying a MySQL database ( the deployment is defined in the `mysql-deployment.yaml` file)
+4. A Deployment called `mysql` for deploying a MySQL database specified in the `mysql-deployment.yaml` file

-5. A service called `mysql` ( the service is defined in the `mysql-deployment.file`)
+5. A service called `mysql` specified in the `mysql-deployment.file`

 Custom Resources using Strimzi Kafka CRD:

-1. Kafka which deploys the Kafka cluster (file called `debezium-cluster.yaml`)
+1. Kafka which deploys the Kafka cluster (`debezium-cluster.yaml`)

 2. KafkaConnect which deploys the Kafka Connect cluster with the necessary plugins (`debezium-connect-cluster-custombuild.yaml`)